matthewwong525/linked-blog-starter-md/publish/home.md

 ---
-title: "A Customizable Obsidian Publish alternative using Next.JS"
+title: "An Extendable Obsidian Publish alternative using Next.JS"
+excerpt: "Create your own template or use someone else's.
+Changing the template is a matter of updating one line"
 ---
-# A Customizable Obsidian Publish alternative using Next.JS

 ## Problems with Obsidian Publish Alternatives (from ChatGPT):

 > **Compatibility**: Not all Obsidian Publish alternatives may be compatible with all versions of Obsidian or all markdown syntax, which can make it difficult to use certain tools or services.